allisonkyeh/allisonkyeh.github.io/_portfolio/3_BebopBaton.markdown

 A jazz rhythm game where the conductor has a funky showdown against the snazzy, snappy shadowmen!

 Developed in a week with <a href="https://thuleanx.github.io/">Thuleanx</a> for Rhythm Jam 2024, and rated 1st out of 70+ entries.
-I created all the art, including character models, rigs, animations, UI, environment, and VFX.
+I created all the art, including character models, rigs, animations, UI, environment, shaders and VFX.

 You can play Bebop Baton on itch.io <a href="https://ayucinna.itch.io/bebop-baton">here!</a>